2016+ Land Use Plan Update: Countywide Update

 - Online: Primary public participation will occur through an online mapping system, allowing all residents the ability to see the land use maps as they evolve and provide critical input into the process at their convenience

-- Remote Offices: Plan leaders are also working on staffing a rotating planning office around Marion County, allowing for personal interaction of the public with city planners.
+- Remote Offices: City planners will hold scheduled daytime and evening office hours at several locations across Marion County, allowing for personal interaction of the public with city planners.

 Review Phase: When the maps are all complete, a final review phase brings it all together.